 Political parties have an important role in ensuring that peace prevails before, during and after elections.
 Section 252(d) of the Constitution of Zimbabwe empowers the NPRC to facilitate dialogue among political parties and other stakeholders.
-To that effect the NPRC can convene platforms where all registered political parties convene to develop, adopt and sign a Peace Pledge, which will promote inclusive prevention of violence and conflicts as a strategy for promoting lasting peace.
+To that effect, the NPRC can convene platforms where all registered political parties convene to develop, adopt and sign a Peace Pledge, which will promote inclusive prevention of violence and conflicts as a strategy for promoting lasting peace.
 The Peace Pledge will be made in the spirit of the Code of Conduct for Political Parties and Candidates as provided for in the Fourth Schedule of the Electoral Act [Chapter 2:13].

 NPRC will thus work closely with ZEC and political parties so that pledges are made by candidates from the Presidential, Parliamentary to Ward level elections.
-The NPRC National Office, led by the Chairperson of the Commission will coordinate the Presidential Pledges to peaceful and non-violent elections while the Commissioners responsible for provinces will convene parliamentary and local government candidates.
+The NPRC National Office, led by the Chairperson of the Commission will coordinate the Presidential Pledges to peaceful and non-violent elections while the Commissioners responsible for provinces will convene parliamentary and local government candidates' pledges.
 The sittings of the Nomination Courts are an opportune platform to facilitate these pledges and commitment to peaceful elections.
+Other stakeholders such as the church, ZRP and religious leaders will be active witnesses to the Peace Pledge at all levels.